vishsangale/gpt-2/modernization_substack.md

 | **Val Loss (Step 2000)** | 4.4223 | **4.0407** |

 On the larger dataset, the overfitting vanished.
 The modernized model leveraged its superior architecture to learn more generalized patterns, achieving an **8.6% improvement** in validation loss over the baseline.

+### Seeing is Believing
+We generated samples from the FineWeb models starting with *"The internet is"*:

+**Vanilla Model:**
+> "The internet is usually done when the user's homeware is allowed for the user to access it... many hackers can switch data..."
+*(Slightly hallucinated terms like "homeware", a bit rambling.)*

+**Modernized Model:**
+> "The internet is the key to the growth of a business...
+A business is not only a business but a financial institution..."
+*(Grammatically perfect, highly coherent, if a bit repetitive.
+It sounds like a generic business article, which accurately reflects the training data distribution!)*

 ---